-The Ava Algorithm: The Science of How It Predicts Your Fertility Window
+How The Ava Algorithm Predicts Your Fertile Window

 How does Ava make predictions about your cycle and fertility window?